chocolateboy/autobox/README.md

 ## DEBUG

-`DEBUG` exposes the current bindings for the scope in which `use autobox` is called by means of a callback, or a static debugging function.
+`DEBUG` allows the autobox bindings for the current scope to be inspected, either by dumping them to the console or passing them to a callback function.
 This allows the computed bindings to be seen in "longhand".

 The option is ignored if the value corresponding to the `DEBUG` key is false.

-If the value is a CODE ref, then this sub is called with a reference to the hash containing the computed bindings for the current scope.
+If the value is a CODE ref, it is called with a reference to the hash containing the computed bindings for the current scope.

 Finally, if `DEBUG` is true but not a CODE ref, the bindings are dumped to STDERR.